 So I took the train from Ubon to Sisaket at noon (just 1 hour) and walked to the hotel I had booked on Agoda just a few hours earlier – the Boonsiri Boutique Hotel that has bright and tidy double rooms for only 600 Baht per night.
 It’s located very central about 800m from the railway station.

 That afternoon I went to a massage salon and luckily the lady there offered me a ride to the popular Chaloem Phrakiat Park, which was further out of the center than I first expected (almost 5km from my hotel).
-After I took enough photos and videos for my Sisaket Travel Guide, I wasn’t sure how to get back to downtown (Grab wasn’t in service yet) so I asked the drinks vendor by the lake if he knew the number of a taxi driver.
-And then one of these Thailand-only miracles happened: A local girl standing nearby overheard our conversation and offered to talk to the driver with me.
+After I took enough photos and videos for my Sisaket Travel Guide, I wasn’t sure how to get back to downtown (Grab wasn’t available yet) so I asked the drinks vendor by the lake if he knew the number of a taxi driver.
+And then one of these Thailand-only miracles happened: A local girl standing nearby overheard our conversation and offered to talk to the driver for me.
 But she asked me first if I’ve been to a particular temple yet.
 I said no, not yet – do you want to go there together?

-Well, long story short, she took me not only to two temples that afternoon on her bike, but also showed me all the different nightlife spots in town over the next two days – not only the places around the railway station in downtown, but also the Thai bars near the university that only few foreigners know about.
+Well, long story short, she took me not only to two famous temples that afternoon on her bike, but also showed me all the different nightlife spots in town over the next two days – not only the places around the railway station in downtown, but also the Thai bars near the university that only few foreigners know about.

 Bars in Sisaket

-There are a few bars in downtown Sisaket, and especially the atmospheric outdoor bars in front of the railway station are popular among people of all ages.
+There are a few bars in downtown Sisaket, and especially the atmospheric outdoor bars in front of the railway station (photo) are popular among people of all ages.
 Cuckoo’s Nest Pub & Grub nearby is a popular Farang bar, and Nong’s & Frank’s Livin’ in the Past is popular among foreigners too, but it’s more like a restaurant.